semaphoreci/docs/docs/essentials/schedule-a-workflow-run-legacy.md

     pipeline_file: .semaphore/nightly-deploys.yml
 ```

-Simply remove the `scheduler` definition of the wanted scheduler from `schedulers`
+Simply remove the `scheduler` definition of the desired scheduler from `schedulers`
 list, save the changes, and close the editor.

-## Temporary deactivate the workflow scheduler
+## Temporary deactivate a workflow scheduler

-If you want to stop the scheduler from triggering workflows only temporary, you
+If you want to stop a scheduler from triggering workflows only temporary, you
 can deactivate it in the Web UI with the following steps:

 1. Open the project page.

 2. Switch to the **Schedulers** tab.

-3. Find the wanted scheduler and click on the **Deactivate** button.
+3. Find the desired scheduler and click the **Deactivate** button.

-4. Confirm this action in the new message dialog.
+4. Confirm this action in the message dialog.

 This will disable workflow scheduling, but it will allow you to easily
-resume it if needed by clicking on the **Activate** button in the same place.
+resume its use if needed by clicking the **Activate** button in the same place.

-Additionally, it is also possible to manually run the workflows based on the
+Additionally, it is also possible to manually run workflows based on
 deactivated schedulers.

-## Manually run the workflow based on scheduler definition
+## Manually run a workflow based on scheduler definition

-You can manually trigger the workflow in the Web UI with the following steps:
+You can manually trigger a workflow in the Web UI with the following steps:

 1. Open the project page.

 2. Switch to the **Schedulers** tab.

-3. Find the wanted scheduler and click on the **Run Now** button.
+3. Find the desired scheduler and click the **Run Now** button.

-4. Confirm this action in the new message dialog.
+4. Confirm this action in the message dialog.

 This will trigger a new workflow based on the configuration from the file configured
 in the scheduler definition.
 The workflow will use code revision of the latest